loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 Cluster2's kibana is available at `localhost:5601`.
 We will search cluster1 from cluster2's devtools console.

 Before going further, we need to declare cluster1 as a remote cluster for cluster2.
-There are [3 ways](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/remote-clusters-connect.html) to do that : using kibana's UI, with the API or using static elasticsearch configuration (which requires modifying `docker-compose.yml` and restarting our containers).
-Pick whichever you like most.
+There are [3 ways](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/remote-clusters-connect.html) to do that : using kibana's UI, using the API or using static elasticsearch configuration (which requires modifying `docker-compose.multicluster.yaml` and restarting our containers).
+You can use whichever you like but I would recommend trying out each one.

 <details>
     <summary>UI remote cluster configuration</summary>